-The Kick Serve
+3. Kick Serve

-The Kick Serve has been around since the end of the 19th Century.
+The kick serve has been around since the end of the 19th century.
 The ball is tossed up over the head and the racket brushes up and through it from roughly a 7 o’clock to 1 o’clock position.

 If done properly, the ball should arch over the net and then hit the ground with topspin and bounce up towards the receiver.

-A variation of the Kick Serve is the American Twist, which is similar to the Kick, except that the spin is applied to the ball to make it bounce up and towards the left of the receiver, rather than straight at them.
+A variation of the kick serve is the American twist, which is similar to the kick, except that the spin is applied to the ball to make it bounce up and towards the left of the receiver, rather than straight at them.

-The Underhanded Serve
+4. Underhanded Serve

+As it is so rare, it is often used to surprise an opponent.
 One famous example of an underhand serve being used at the professional level occurred when Michael Chang famously beat Ivan Lendl in the 1989 French Open.

 © 2014 Paul Goodman